Andrewviski/calypsowEngine/README.md

 # calypsowEngine
-A home-made physics engine full of bugs :P
+A home-made physics engine, built with C# on visual studio 2012.
+Use it at your own risk.